RuDi07R/Spot-ai/README.md

 Poetry - A tool for dependency management and packaging in Python.
 You can install it using the following command:
 ## Documentation
-pip install markdown
-## python3 -m pip install poetry
+python3 -m pip install poetry

 # Features